NCERT textbook controversies: Saffronisation 2002 to 2003

-In 2002, under the NDA government spearheaded by the Bharatiya Janata Party (BJP) the government made an attempt at changing the NCERT school textbooks through a new National Curriculum Framework.
-Marxist historians raised objections to the new curriculum, claiming "saffronisation" of education by allegedly raising the profile of Hindu cultural norms, views and historical personalities in school textbooks.
+In 2002, under the NDA government spearheaded by the Bharatiya Janata Party (BJP), the government made an attempt at changing the NCERT school textbooks through a new National Curriculum Framework.
+Liberal historians raised objections to the new curriculum, claiming "saffronisation" of education by allegedly raising the profile of Hindutva cultural norms, views and historical personalities in school textbooks.
 The BJP opined that their only goal was to overhaul the stagnant and saturated institutions like NCERT and free them from the alleged dynastic control and hegemony of the Indian National Congress and the Communists.
-Party members also opined that their goal was not to promote sectarianism, but present a more accurate picture of Indian history and Indian culture (such as Vedic science), which was being downplayed by the left wing ideologues.
-NCERT also attracted plagiarism accusations in 2003 mainly from the Frontline Magazine published by the Hindu.
-"Contemporary World History", a textbook for Class XII, has been found to contain several sections lifted from World Civilizations - Their History and Their Culture authored by Edward MacNall Burns, Philip Lee Ralph, Robert E. Lerner and Standish Meacham.
-The latter book, published by American publishers W.W.
-Norton & Company Inc, has a special Indian edition, which is the only authorised, complete and unabridged reprint of the latest American edition.
+Party members also opined that their goal was not to promote sectarianism, but to present a more accurate picture of Indian history and Indian culture (such as Vedic science), which they said was being downplayed by the left-wing ideologues.